HabitatFramework/HLUTool/README.md

  - Microsoft Windows XP/2003/2008/Vista/Windows 7, Windows 8 or Windows 10
  - 3 GHz or higher processor
- - 2 GB RAM
+ - 4 GB RAM
  - 3 GB of free hard disk space
     (For increased performance a multiple core processor with as much RAM as possible is recommended)

- - Microsoft .NET Framework 4.5 or later installed
+ - Microsoft .NET Framework 4.8.1 or later installed

  - Microsoft Access 2000 or later, OR
- - Microsoft SQL Server 2008 Express Edition or later, OR
+ - Microsoft SQL Server 2016 Express Edition or later, OR
- - Microsoft SQL Server 2008 or later
+ - Microsoft SQL Server 2016 or later

+ - ArcGIS 10.7, OR
  - MapInfo 8.0 or later (32bit versions only)

 Installation